Our Guide To Juicer Terminology

 BPA - Bisphenol A or BPA is an organic synthetic compound used in the manufacture of plastics.
-The hormone like properties of BPA have made it a health concern for some people and many manufacturers have withdrawn it from use in products that come into contact with food and drink.
+The hormone like properties of BPA have made it a health concern and many manufacturers have withdrawn it from use in products that come into contact with food and drink.
 Hence you will see many of our products are described as 'BPA-Free'

 Centrifugal Juicer - The term means that this type of juicer uses centrifugal force to extract the juice.
 Produce is shredded by a high speed spinning grater or blade and then flung against the walls of an attached filter basket.
 As the pulp is spun by the basket, juice passes through the filter holes for collection below.
 In most cases the pulp is then ejected from the top of the basket into a separate container,

 Citrus Press - This term can be used to refer to any citrus juicer but the original meaning refers to the mechanical pressing action of the type of hand operated press in our manual citrus juicer section.

 Cold Press Juicer - This term applies to any juicer that extracts the juice using a pressing action, without any additional heat being created.
 The term 'cold pressed' can be applied to the juice from any low speed masticating juicer because they all use pressure to extract juice without adding heat.
 Although commonly used to describe masticating juicers, the term could technically also be applied to all citrus juicers as they also use a pressing or squeezing action to extract juice.